jbc-cp/csc202-assignments/projects/3/ass3a.md

 the frequency of occurrence of characters.
 A detailed example of how to construct such a Huffman tree is provided here: [Huffman_Example.pdf](./Huffman_Example.pdf)

+(NB: there is one minor change between the procedure stated in the PDF and the one suggested here, see the note below.)

 Note:
 * You must provide test cases for all functions.
 * Use the given names for specified functions, exactly as they appear